playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 <!-- tabs:end -->

-Here, we can see that we're able to pass a `span` and other template items directly as _children_ to our `ToggleButton` component.
-[This is similar to how you're able to pass HTML elements as `children` to other HTML elements](https://unicorn-utterances.com/posts/understanding-the-dom).
+Here, we can see that we're able to pass a `span` and other elements directly as _children_ to our `ToggleButton` component.

-## Combining Children Passing and Dynamic HTML
+## Using other Framework Features with Component Children

 However, because these templates have the full power of the frameworks at their disposal, these _children_ have super-powers!
 Let's add in a `for` loop into our children template to say hello to all of our friends: